area17/twill/docs/.sections/getting-started/installation.md

 ADMIN_APP_PATH=admin
 ```

-When running on 2 different subdomains (which is the default configuration as seen above), you might want to share cookies between both domains so that CMS users can access drafts on the frontend.
+When running on 2 different subdomains (which is the default configuration as seen above), you  want to share cookies between both domains so that publishers can access drafts on the frontend.
 Use the `SESSION_DOMAIN` variable with your domain, prefixed by a dot, like in the following example:

 ```bash
 SESSION_DOMAIN=.domain.test